PsyProtocol/psy-sdk/psy_compiler/docs/src/setup_your_ide.md

 This tutorial assumes that you have already completed the configuration of Rust in RustRover.

-We will use the LSP plugin `LSP Support (lsp4ij)` provided by RedHat to enable custom LSP support for `.qed` files, realizing functions such as jump, hover, reference lookup, code formatting, etc.
+We will use the LSP plugin `LSP Support (lsp4ij)` provided by RedHat to enable custom LSP support for `.psy` files, realizing functions such as jump, hover, reference lookup, code formatting, etc.

 ---